 - How does the WT1 average correspond to the teacher's intention for using wait-time to give students ample opportunity to think about the teacher's question? - How does the WT2 average correspond to the teacher's intention to use wait-time to give students ample time to think about a student's response and respond to that student?
-(Look at the relationship between WT2 average and the S-S count in Interaction Patterns.) - How does the average WT for question types differ regarding higher-level questions and students needing more think-time to generate an answer? - If the WT average is lower than expected or desired, what is the teacher's concrete plan for increasing their WT?
+(Look at the relationship between WT2 average and the S-S count in Interaction Patterns.) - How does the average WT for question types differ regarding higher-level questions and students needing more think time to generate an answer? - If the WT average is lower than expected or desired, what is the teacher's concrete plan for increasing their WT?

 Running Record - The Running Record lists all the events in sequence from the lesson start to finish.
 The user can scroll through the events and can click on any event to see the related video.
-While SeeMeTeach [®] has significant data analysis built-in for instant viewing, also note that the data can be exported to a .csv file to be used with powerful statistical packages.
+While SeeMeTeach ® has significant data analysis built-in for instant viewing, note that the data can be exported to a .csv file with powerful statistical packages.

-Data Buttons - The Data Buttons feature serves as a Search and Find function and allows the user to quickly locate linked video examples of specific T, S, M, or U events.
+Data Buttons - The Data Buttons feature serves as a Search and Find function, allowing the user to quickly locate linked video examples of specific T, S, M, or U events.
 Clicking on a button finds the first of that specific code/event in the Running Record window, and the linked video begins to play.
 And, at the bottom of the Running Record window, there is a note indicating how many events of that type were located.
 This feature is particularly helpful for identifying the habits and tendencies of the teacher.
 For example, perhaps the observer noticed the teacher has a habit of asking yes/no questions, followed by clarifying the answer for the student.
+In this case, we know that having the teacher change how they interact and react would be beneficial for finding out more about the student's thinking.
+For example, the teacher could have asked the student to clarify their answer.
+As such, the observer might choose to use that data or video, all or some, to make a point of how a teacher's choice affects student engagement and their ability to uncover student thinking.